microsoft/vscode-wiki/How-to-Contribute.md

 [![VS Code default icon](https://i.imgur.com/D2CeX0y.png)](https://i.imgur.com/D2CeX0y.png)

-👉 **Tip!** If you receive an error stating that the app is not a valid Electron app, it probably means you didn't run `yarn run watch` first.
+👉 **Tip!** If you receive an error stating that the app is not a valid Electron app, it probably means you didn't run `yarn watch` first.

 ### Debugging
 Code has a multi-process architecture and your code is executed in different processes.